-- 8. To mitigate the risks associated with steep slopes. flooding or debris flows, lands subject to flooding or debris flows, will be required, as a condition of rezoning, development permit or subdivision approval, to register a Land Title Act s.
+- 8. To mitigate the risks associated with steep slopes. flooding or debris flows, lands subject to flooding or debris flows (Map Q Potential Hazards), will be required, as a condition of rezoning, development permit or subdivision approval, to register a Land Title Act s.
 219 restrictive covenant on title.
-The covenant shall notify land owners that the land may be at the risk of geological hazard, flooding or debris flow, and that owners should take those precautions outlined in any hydrogeological or geohazard report provided with the application.
+The covenant shall notify land owners that the land may be at risk of geological hazard, flooding or debris flow, and that owners should take those precautions outlined in any hydrogeological or geohazard report provided with the application.
 The covenants shall also save the City harmless in the event of a slope failure, flood or debris flow. - 9.
 Continue to encourage property owners to follow FireSmart BC principles to protect their property, including conducting assessments and possible incentives. - 10.
 Periodically review and update the Community Wildfire Protection (or preparedness) Plan. - 11.
 Continue and expand fire smart initiatives and wildfire related educational programming through the Fire Department. - 12.
-Create an annual line item / amount in the budget for wildfire management purposes and projects. - 13.
-Continue to work with the Columbia Shuswap Regional District and the Shuswap Emergency Program in preparing and responding to hazards and emergencies in the City and the region, and should participate in any multi-jurisdictional emergency management organizations if established. - 14.
-Work with the Columbia Shuswap Regional District and the Shuswap Emergency Program in the preparation of any: - Hazard, risk and vulnerability analyses (HRVA); - Emergency management plan(s); - Emergency evacuation plan(s) (particularly for vulnerable populations); and - Establishing areas for emergency response and rapid deployment. - 15.
+Create an annual line item/amount in the budget for wildfire management purposes and projects. - 13.
+Continue to work with the Columbia Shuswap Regional District (CSRD) and the Shuswap Emergency Program in preparing and responding to hazards and emergencies in the City and the region.
+Participate in any multi-jurisdictional emergency management organizations if established. - 14.
+Work with the CSRD and the Shuswap Emergency Program in the preparation of: - Hazard, Risk and Vulnerability Analyses (HRVA); - emergency management plan(s); - emergency evacuation plan(s) (particularly for vulnerable populations); and - establishing areas for emergency response and rapid deployment. - 15.
 Continue to support Rap Attack wildfire protection services adjacent to the airport. - 16.
 Continue the use of municipal facilities in case of emergencies such as cooling and warming centres. - 17.
 When property located in areas of established wildfire risk is transferred to the City, the City should ensure that any wildfire fuel modification is completed prior to the transfer being completed. - 18.
 Complete a corporate business continuity plan for the City. - 19.
 Restrict development on steep slopes over 30%, and ensure that these areas are retained as public or private natural open space. - 20.
-Consider incorporating the Guidelines for New Development in Proximity to Railway Operations, prepared by the Federation of Canadian Municipalities into the relevant provisions of the Zoning Bylaw or Development Permit Area Guidelines.
+Consider incorporating the Guidelines for New Development in Proximity to Railway Operations, prepared by the Federation of Canadian Municipalities into the relevant provisions of the Zoning Bylaw or DPA Guidelines.

-- 21. Develop a steep slopes development permit area or create steep slopes regulations within the Subdivision and Development Servicing Bylaw to ensure appropriate servicing standards on steep slopes, and to: - ensure slope stability - address geotechnical concerns - retain significant tree cover (recognizing the challenges of retaining patches of trees on steep slopes) - encourage tree replacement planting - minimize cut, fill and the need for retaining walls
+- 21. Develop a steep slopes DPA or create steep slopes regulations within the Subdivision and Development Servicing Bylaw to ensure appropriate servicing standards on steep slopes, and to: - ensure slope stability; - address geotechnical concerns; - retain significant tree cover (recognizing the challenges of retaining patches of trees on steep slopes); - encourage tree replacement planting; and - minimize cut, fill and the need for retaining walls.